wp-plugins/custom-post-permalinks/readme.txt

 1. Go to your Permalinks settings page and modify the permalinks to your heart's content.

 == Frequently Asked Questions ==

-= I don't see my custom post types on the permalinks page!
-What's wrong? =

-This plugin only works with non-hierarchical post types (the kind that look and act like blog posts).
-Chances are, your post type is hierarchical

 = The plugin added text to my permalinks!
 What's happening? =